Looking for things to do on a Peak District rainy day? Or more specifically Peak District indoor activities? Then read on…

 There are special events running through the year from dining experiences to Santa Specials and an Easter Treasure Hunt, and they also have Kids Go Free Days throughout the year.

-For an all day unlimited ticket price, adults are £9.50, children aged 3-16 are £4.50, and children under 3 are free.
+For an all day return ticket, adults are £15, children aged 3-15 are £5, and children under 3 are free.
+A family ticket (2 adults and up to 3 children) is £35.
 Check the website for up to date ticket pricing and timetables.
 A return trip takes 50 minutes.

 A taste of the homemade Italian gelato is a must (there are 15 flavours to try from!)
 On a rainy day in the Peak District, this can be enjoyed in the adjacent seating area with a small softplay area for toddlers, and a large wooden train set to play with.